mallocator/Elasticsearch-Exporter/README.md

 Sometimes the whole pipe from source to target cluster is simply slow, unstable and annoying.
 In such a case try to export to a local file first.
 This way you have a complete backup with all the data and can transfer this to the target machine.
 While this might overall take more time, it might increase the speed of the individual steps.

+### Change the fetching size

+It might help if you change the size of each scan request that fetches data.
+The current default of the option `--sourceSize` is set to 10.
+Increasing or decreasing this value might have great performance impact on the actual export.

 ## Tests

 To run the tests you must install the development dependencies along with the production dependencies